ShirshovDIM/ShirshovDIM/README.md

 ## About me:

-* 💻- Ocassional Python programmer
+* 💻- Professional Python/Scala developer
-* ⛩️- Have just begun my thorny path of the samurai at ML and DS
+* ⛩️- Try to follow examples of best in DE and DevOps
-* 📈- Interested in Statistics, Econometrics and Stochastic Calculus
+* 📈- Improve my expertise in backend dev. of microservices
 * 🤖- Want to automatize almost everything

 <h1 align="center">My stack:</h1>